 Figure 18.
 Velocity of the wake front for both pitch directions, normalised by the free wind velocity.
-For orientation also the theoretical normalised wind velocity in the rotor plane (1-a) and in the far wake (1-2a), based on the measured thrust coefficient, are indicated for both steady states.
+For orientation, also the theoretical normalised wind velocity in the rotor plane (1 - a) and in the far wake (1 - 2a), based on the measured thrust coefficient, are indicated for both steady states.

-Between the two nearest distances to the rotor, 0.5D and 0.75D, the wake front convects for both cases with $0.9u_0$ to u_0 .
+Thus between every two considered downstream distances a mean velocity with which the wake front moved can be calculated.
+Between the two nearest distances to the rotor, 0.5 and 0.75 D, the wake front convects for both cases with $0.9 u_0$ to u_0 .
 This is faster than the expected velocity in the rotor plane for even the low loaded rotor.
-With increasing distance to the rotor for both cases the wake front velocity decreases up to 1.5D, whereas the velocity is higher for the step to low load.
-Based on this defined wake front velocity the wake convection is on average 26% faster for the step to low load.
+With increasing distance to the rotor for both cases, the wake front velocity decreases up to 1.5 D, whereas the velocity is higher for the step to low load.
+Based on this defined wake front velocity the wake convection is on average 26 % faster for the step to low load.